megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 8 - Build RAG pipeline with FlowsieAI/Langchain
 -----------------------------------------------

-Load the imported "arcadia-rag" chatflow.
+Load the imported "arcadia-rag" chatflow (if you hasn't has it loaded) .

 ..  image:: ./_static/class3-24.png